semgrep/ocaml-tree-sitter-core/doc/parsing-stats-precision.md

 independent of having an error on the next line.

-Under this assumption, the number of lines of code affected by a parse error error follows a [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution).
+Under this assumption, the number of lines of code affected by a parse error follows a [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution).
 A Poisson distribution is parametrized by lambda, which is the mean of the distribution.
 The standard deviation is the square root of the